 Likewise, some roads are owned and maintained by the county.
 Orchard Road (north of Route 30) and Montgomery Road are under the control of the Kane County Division of Transportation.
 Orchard Road (south of Route 30) and Galena Road are controlled by the Kendall County Highway Department.

 The Village takes responsibility for mailboxes that are physically hit by plows/trucks, whereas weak or deteriorated mailboxes that fall over due to the clearing of snow are considered to be a maintenance item for the property owner.
-The village surveys the plow routes each fall to evaluate potentially weak or deteriorated mailboxes, and letters are mailed out to each of those addresses, requesting that they be secured or replaced prior to the winter season.
-If you are unsure how the mailbox became damaged, please call public works, Monday-Friday, 7 am to 3 pm (excluding village holidays) for a supervisor to evaluate it.
+The Village surveys the plow routes each fall to evaluate potentially weak or deteriorated mailboxes, and letters are mailed out to each of those addresses, requesting that they be secured or replaced prior to the winter season.
+If you are unsure how the mailbox became damaged, please call public works, Monday-Friday, 7 am to 3 pm (excluding Village holidays) for a supervisor to evaluate it.
 View our Village Mailbox Ordinance Sec.
 6-10.
-(7) regarding mailbox reimbursement eligability.
+(7) regarding mailbox reimbursement eligibility.
 If you are putting up a new mailbox or replacing your existing one, please note that USPS standards require the mailbox to be set back between six to eight inches from the front face of the curb or road edge to the mailbox door.

 Pre-Storm De-Icing Treatments

-In the 2015-16 snow season, the Montgomery Public Works Department began a very successful anti-icing program that utilizes far less chlorides.
+Montgomery Public Works Department began a very successful anti-icing program that utilizes far less chlorides.
 By making a home-made salt brine solution with rock salt and water, we are producing a very low-cost 23% solution of salt water.
 This product is then applied with a sprayer unit mounted on the back of a truck at a rate of 40-60 gallons per lane mile.
 By pre-treating the roads with this very diluted product, we are able to save substantial resources in labor, fuel, wear and tear on equipment, and salt consumption, all while using salt more sensibly and providing a less impactful environmental change to the river and waterways.

 Please click the link for additional information on residential anti-icing (PDF) and what you can do to help.